CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

  - the format of the data, which is in some external format and needs to be processed into to Events
  - the fact that the original Data Source is controlled by a different party than the Agent that produces Events

 Some sources understand and produce Events directly.
-Examples of these are the Datacite Metadata and Crossref Metadata sources.
+Examples of these are the DataCite Metadata and Crossref Metadata sources.
 In these cases, the Events themselves are considered to be Primary Data.

 We may also accept Events directly from external Data Sources, where the external source runs their own Agent and provides Events as primary data.
 In this case the Source may not be able or willing to provide any additional evidence beyond the Events themselves.